In conjunction with Shaheedi Divas of

 (Please report by 1.30pm sharp)

-If you would like to take Amrit or have questions, please call us at 9726-9008
+If you would like to take Amrit or have questions, Please contact Amarjit Singh @ 86808926 if you would like to take Amrit.

 All kakaars will be made available, please let us know in advance if you need them